Introduction to BaseID

 Section titled “Project Structure”The project is organized as a Rust workspace with the following layers:

-- Core — shared types, cryptographic primitives, bilingual error handling
+- Foundation — shared types, cryptographic primitives (Ed25519, P-256, P-384), bilingual errors

-- Identity — DID methods and resolution
+- Identity — DID methods (did:key, did:web, did:peer, did:webvh) and resolution

-- Protocols — OID4VCI, OID4VP, SIOPv2, DIDComm v2
+- Protocols — OID4VCI, OID4VP, SIOPv2, DIDComm v2, ISO 18013-7

 Next Steps